crewlinker/protoc-gen-dynamodb/README.md

 - No external dependencies of the generated code except the aws SDK
 - Allow messages external to the package to be usable as field messages without problem
 - Support well-knowns, but are generated to maps with strings for their fields, instead of field numbers
+  - Document "Any" format in particular: "Value" stored always stored as binary

 ## Ideas